 Distributors of caustic soda flakes and beads observe the largest demand for it in the Asia-Pacific region – around 55% of the total production of this substance is consumed in this area.
 This is mainly due to the dynamically developing textile industry and the pulp and paper industry, especially in such countries as India and China.
 In Europe, according to the report prepared by GVR, the annual increase in demand for caustic soda will be stable at 2.8% in the period from 2016 to 2024.
 On our domestic market, the sale of flaked caustic soda is marginal.
 Local customers definitely prefer to buy ready-made soda lye.
-One of the largest producers of this product in Poland is PCC Rokita SA, with over 17% share in this market.
+One of the largest producers of this product in Poland is PCC Rokita SA.
 In addition to soda lye, the PCC Group is also the only producer in Poland involved in the production of caustic soda flakes, which are sold within approximately 80 markets at wholesale prices.
 The most important recipients of this raw material are Italy, Brazil, Algeria and China.
 It is estimated that the price of caustic soda will continue to grow over the next few years.
 This is mainly caused by the limited number of producers of this substance and constantly increasing demand for it at the same time.
 This may lead to a situation in which more enterprises ask themselves – where to buy sodium hydroxide?

 Sodium hydroxide can be produced by various methods.
 The most popular is the mercury, diaphragm and membrane processes.
 The latter one is the most promising and the fastest growing.
 Due to, inter alia, lowering the cost of production of sodium hydroxide, it will undoubtedly replace the other two processes over time.
 Membrane electrolysis is a relatively modern method, based on the use of ion-exchange membranes, which were developed in the early seventies of the twentieth century.
 Their invention allowed the construction of the first industrial membrane installation in Japan in 1975.